Prepare for the transition from PHP 7 to PHP 8

 - Update to PHP 8.x

-Be careful!
-If you are running several versions behind, we strongly suggest that you go in stages.
+Warning!
+If you are several versions behind, we strongly suggest that you go step by step.
 For example, to go from PHP 7.3 to 8.1, you will first have to go to 7.4, then to 8.0 and finally to 8.1 by correcting the problems as and when necessary.
 The strategy may vary depending on the site and the expertise of the person who is doing it.

 - Ensure that the site is working properly (appearance, functionality, errors)